• Home

 Bill Gates

 “It doesn’t have to be like this.”
-That’s how Bill Gates, chair of the Gates Foundation, opens the 2025 Goalkeepers report, “We Can’t Stop at Almost.”
-The Microsoft co-founder sees a turning point after decades of progress in reducing childhood mortality.
-“The death of a child is always a tragedy,” he continues, “But there’s something especially devastating about a child dying of a disease we know how to prevent.”
+That’s how Bill Gates, chair of the Gates Foundation, opens the 2025 Goalkeepers Report, “We Can’t Stop at Almost.”
+The Microsoft cofounder sees a turning point after decades of progress in reducing childhood mortality.
+“The death of a child is always a tragedy,” he continues.
+“But there’s something especially devastating about a child dying of a disease we know how to prevent.”

 Recommended Video

 For the first time this century, the report finds, the number of children dying before their fifth birthday is projected to rise.
 Modeling conducted by the Institute for Health Metrics and Evaluation (IHME) reveals alarming statistics: In 2024, 4.6 million children died before turning five.
 In 2025, that number is projected to increase by just over 200,000, reaching an estimated 4.8 million children globally.
-This increase means more than 5,000 classrooms of children, “gone before they ever learn to write their name or tie their shoes.”
+This increase means more than 5,000 classrooms of children are “gone before they ever learn to write their name or tie their shoes.”
 This alarming forecast comes amid sharp declines in global development assistance for health, which fell 26.9% below 2024 levels this year.
-In the U.S. the Trump administration has dismantled its aid agency USAID and drastically cut foreign aid.
+In the U.S. the Trump administration has dismantled its aid agency, USAID, and drastically cut foreign aid.

-Gates describes this “significant reversal in child deaths,” as something that should be “sobering” for anyone committed to scientific and human progress.
+Gates describes this “significant reversal in child deaths” as something that should be “sobering” for anyone committed to scientific and human progress.
 The report warns that if funding cuts persist, the consequences will be catastrophic.
 If global health funding decreases by 20%—the scale of cuts some major donor countries are considering—an additional 12 million children could die by 2045.
-Should the cuts be steeper, reaching 30%, the report grimly forecasts 16 million more childdeaths by 2045.
+Should the cuts be steeper, reaching 30%, the report grimly forecasts 16 million more child deaths by 2045.

 “We could be the generation who had access to the most advanced science and innovation in human history—but couldn’t get the funding together to ensure it saved lives,” Gates writes.